de-jena/ibis-ip/docs/README.md

 ## The Raspberry

-In `de.jena.ibis.runtime` there is a `raspberrypi.bndrun` which is needed to launch the application within the tram 702.
+In `de.jena.ibis.runtime` there is a `raspberrypi_local.bndrun` and a `raspberry_broker.bndrun` which are needed to launch the application within the tram 702: the first one uses a local MQTT config attached to our DIM MQTT broker, while the second one uses the MQTT broker from the city, which is the same as it is deployed in the jena broker.
+So the first one can be used when testing locally, while the second one has to be the deployed one when we want to make the actual connection with the jena broker.

-The corresponding configuration for the IBIS services running within the tram is located in `de.jena.ibis.raspeberry.config/configs/ibis.json`
+The configuration for the IBIS services running within the tram is located in `de.jena.ibis.raspeberry.config/configs/ibis.json`

 ```json
 {